aspekt19/LoyalSparkERC20/README.md

 ### Can tokens be used on DEXs?

-Yes, tokens are fully ERC20 compliant and can be traded on any DEX (Uniswap, SushiSwap, etc.).
+Yes, tokens are fully ERC20 compliant and can be traded on any DEX (Uniswap, SushiSwap, and etc.).

 ### What happens when trying to transfer while paused?